U.S. Mortgage Delinquency & Foreclosure Risk

 Factors That Increase Delinquency

-• Rising interest rates (adjustable-rate mortgages)
+• Rising interest rates (especially adjustable-rate mortgages)

 • Job loss or income reduction